Jaseci-Labs/jaseci/jaseci_ai_kit/jac_nlp/jac_nlp/topic_ext/README.md

 - `n_words` - (int) number of words or phrases to extract from each cluster..
 - `min_tokens` - (int) - Default 1 - number of minimum words per topic.
 - `max_tokens` - (int) Default 1 - number of maximum words per topic.
 - `diversity` - (float) default 0.02 - The expected level of diversity.
-Increasing the diversity value will minimize the words with similar meaning in the resulted words list,
+Increasing the diversity value will reduce the words with similar meaning in the resulted words list and the vise versa.

 ```jac